nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ## Quick Start

-{Give steps to get started quickly}

-1. Ensure that you have Java 11 or above installed.
+1. Ensure you have Java 11 or later installed in your PC.

-1. Down the latest version of `Duke` from [here](http://link.to/duke).
+2. Download the latest version of fitnessduke.jar from our GitHub releases page [here] (https://github.com/AY2223S2-CS2113-W13-2/tp/releases).

+3. Move the downloaded file to the folder where you want to run fitnessduke.

+4. Open a command terminal in the folder where you put duke.jar in

+5. Use the java -jar fitnessduke.jar command to run the appplication

 ## Features

 {Give detailed description of each feature}

-### Adding a todo: `todo`
-Adds a new item to the list of todo items.

-Format: `todo n/TODO_NAME d/DEADLINE`

-* The `DEADLINE` can be in a natural language format.
-* The `TODO_NAME` cannot contain punctuation.

-Example of usage:

-`todo n/Write the rest of the User Guide d/next week`

-`todo n/Refactor the User Guide to remove passive voice d/13/04/2020`

 ## FAQ